NetApp/beegfs/examples/beegfs_ha_7_2/README.md

   - Python (pip) packages:
     - ipaddr
     - netaddr
-- Passwordless SSH setup from the Ansible control node to all BeeGFS HA nodes and clients.
+- Passwordless SSH setup from the Ansible control node to all BeeGFS HA nodes.

 Getting Started
 ---------------